This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Manage your child's knee sprain:

 - Have your child rest his or her knee and not exercise.
 Do not let your child walk on the injured leg if he or she is told to keep weight off his or her knee.
 This means that he or she should not walk on the injured leg.
 Rest helps decrease swelling and allows the injury to heal.
 Your child can do gentle range of motion (ROM) exercises as directed.
 This will prevent stiffness.

 - Apply ice on your child's knee for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Apply compression to your child's knee as directed.
 Your child may need to wear an elastic bandage.
 This helps keep your child's injured knee from moving too much while it heals.
 Your child's elastic bandage can be loosened or tightened to make it comfortable.
 It should be tight enough for your child to feel support.
 It should not be so tight that it causes your child's toes to feel numb or tingly.
-If you are wearing an elastic bandage, take it off and rewrap it once a day.
+Take it off and rewrap it 1 time each day.

 - Elevate your child's knee above the level of his or her heart as often as possible.
 This will help decrease swelling and pain.
 Prop your child's leg on pillows or blankets to keep it elevated comfortably.
-Do not put pillows directly behind your child's knee.
+Do not put pillows directly under your child's knee.

 may be needed.
 A physical therapist teaches your child exercises to help improve movement and strength, and to decrease pain.